aaronpriven/actium/doc/Points2016.md

     actium.pl makepoints -s signup 37 372 473

 This will generate text files for signs 37, 372, and 473, assuming each of those are marked "Active."
-The name of this run will be "37_372_473".
+The name of this run will be "37\_372\_473".

     actium.pl makepoints -s signup -type T24 -u -name tuba

 This will generate text files for signs marked "Needs Update" that are of type T24.
 The run name will be "tuba" (instead of "T24_U").

-    actium.pl makepoints -s signup 2
+    actium.pl makepoints -s signup 2 -name _

 This will generate a text file for sign 2.
 It will use no run name.